ljaime-hernandez/MMO-Server-Client-ASIO/README.md

 but doing so limits the amount of messages we will receive as we would have to declare all kind of messages we do not even know about now, so this solution will include the use of templates, which will make the code more versatile when receiving the data

+The connection will receive ownership definition (either client or server) , a reference of the ASIO context for connection handling, a unique socket handled by whoever is using the connection, and reference to the incoming message queue for either the client or the server interface.
+As the context and the incoming messages are references, the definition is imperative.
+The body of the connection will assign the ownership, the reason why it is not defined in the constructor header or listing is because we want to explicitly separate the critical and non critical information.

 ![enum](images/enum.png)